indigoparadox/alpine-adc/README.md

 # Alpine Active Directory Controller

-This is an *extremely* simple attempt at an Active Directory server container.
+This is an *extremely* simple attempt at an Active Directory domain controller container.
 It installs the minimal packages and:

 * If /etc/samba/smb.conf is present, attempts to start the DC.
 * If /etc/samba/smb.conf is *not* present, sleeps indefinitely for setup.